 This course will equip learners to recognize and integrate appropriate learning theory into instructional design, and to make effective use of instructional interventions, technology and media.
 Participants will evaluate current theories and models, policies and initiatives, along with original scholarship, to examine the historical and philosophical foundations of these theories and their influence on the use of technology and media.

 EDU 8770 Doctoral Capstone Seminar^ (4 credits)

-This seminar provides students the opportunity to apply what they learned in their coursework to highly realistic case studies related to their fields of specialization for the doctorate.
-Students will review, analyze, and evaluate case studies emphasizing the practice of the content in their curriculum.
-The course will involve the analysis and evaluation of one or more case studies.
-Students will contemplate complex questions posed by their instructor, reply to those questions, respond to other students' analyses and evaluations, and receive faculty feedback.
-Each student will submit a final assignment on each case, involving his or her critical thinking on the core issues presented in the case and the presentation and defense of an approach to addressing those core issues.
+This seminar provides students the opportunity to apply what they learned in their doctoral coursework related to their fields of specialization for the doctorate.
+Students will review, analyze, and evaluate material related to important topics in education and will demonstrate the ability to apply the content by preparing a final integrative project.
+Students will contemplate complex questions posed by their instructor, reply to those questions, and respond to other students’ analyses and evaluations.
+Additionally, segments of the final integrative project will be submitted for review and feedback at intervals throughout the course.
+The final project will comprehensively demonstrate the student’s critical thinking on the core issues in the doctoral program in education.

 In this course, students begin drafting their dissertation under instructor supervision.
 Students working individually on their dissertation drafts focus on the description of their topic, refinement of their research questions, and outlining their review of the literature with feedback and recommendations for revisions from their instructor.
 Final approval of these drafts of portions of the dissertation rests with the student's individual dissertation committees, as described in the current University of the Rockies Dissertation Handbook, as revised from time to time.
 Following the procedures outlined in the Handbook, students may form their committees before, during, or after their enrollment and completion of Dissertation Planning I and II.